3PU/cook-book-milestone-project/README.md

 ### Acknowledgements

-Massive thanks to my Code Institute Mentor Brian M. for his invaluable support and guidance throughout this project.
+A very big thank you goes to my Code Institute Mentor Brian M. for his invaluable support and guidance throughout this project.

 ### Disclaimer